daveuu/baga/docs/guide1.md

 The file 'baga.PrepareReads.Reads-Liverpool.baga' will be created where BAGA stores analysis metadata.

 Remove adaptor sequences and trim by position specific quality scores.
 This will generate an additional 27.6 GB of data(!).
+Adjust `--max_cpus 7` here and in future commands to the number of processes you'd like to run at once.
+If you have a quad core CPU a value of 3 or 4 should be fine.
 ```bash
 baga/baga_cli.py PrepareReads \
 --reads_name Liverpool \